scottybeegood/pt-tutor/README.md

 ```

 # Roadmap
-## Planned for Release 2 (June 2025)
+## Planned for Release 2 (Aug 29 2025)
 - [ ] Add voice experience
 - [ ] Add toggle so user can choose text or voice interaction

-## Planned for Release 3 (July 2025)
+## Planned for Release 3 (Aug 31 2025)
+- [ ] Add "Translate last response" button
+- [ ] Add "Enhanced Corrector" feedback showing ideal phrasing

+## Planned for Release 4 (Sep 7 2025)
+- [ ] Add "Beginner Mode" where you speak English and response is in Portuguese

+## Planned for Release 5 (Sep 14 2025)
+- [ ] Add ability to submit custom topic with auto-generated words
 - [ ] Improve vocab recognition
   - [ ] Accommodate multiple word vocab
   - [ ] Include vocab variants (o/os/a/as, verb conjugations)
-- [ ] Add "Translate last response" button

-## Planned for Release 4 (August 2025)
-- [ ] Add ability to submit custom topic with auto-generated words
-- [ ] Add "Enhanced Corrector" feedback showing ideal phrasing

-## Planned for Release 5 (September 2025)
-- [ ] Add "Beginner Mode" where you speak English and response is in Portuguese